March 19, 2026

 Strategic Partnerships and the Path Forward

-From March 11–12, 2026, the convening expanded to bring together Indigenous leaders, government representatives, and institutional partners to align around a shared regional vision for 2030.
-The Strategic Partnership and Donors Forum opened by underscoring the vital role of Indigenous Peoples in the Congo Basin and featured the unveiling of REPALEAC’s ambitious 2030 Vision to strengthen Indigenous leadership across the region.
+From March 11–12, 2026, the convening expanded beyond CLARIFI partners, to bring together Indigenous and local community leaders, government representatives, and institutional partners from across the region, to align around a shared vision for 2030.
+The Strategic Partnership and Donors Forum featured the unveiling of REPALEAC’s ambitious 2030 Vision to strengthen Indigenous and local community leadership across the region.

-A clear message emerged from the variety of exchanges throughout the week: achieving these ambitions will require translating commitments into sustained, accessible, and equitable funding for Indigenous Peoples and local communities.
+A clear message emerged from the variety of exchanges throughout the week: achieving shared priorities around conservation, land rights and livelihoods will require translating commitments into sustained, accessible, and equitable funding for Indigenous Peoples and local communities.